jpkanter/Spcht/README/SpchtDescriptorDetails.md

 ### type

 In the second ever example in this document was shown how to create a triple that has an *URI* as object.
 This behaviour has to be manually set with the key `type`, it can only have two values: `uri` and `literal`.
 If `type` is not set a node will be assumed to end in a literal object.
-If set to `triple` the resulting object should be very surely be a valid *URI*, otherwise subsequent processes that transform the mapped data will fail.
+If set to `uri` the resulting object should be very surely be a valid *URI*, otherwise subsequent processes that transform the mapped data will fail.

 ### name

 This is an entirely optional key that does nothing in the processing or for  the processing.
 It can be seen in log-files and the *SpchtCheckerGui* Program that analysis SpchtDescriptor Files.
 It is helpful to keep some order in an otherwise chaotic descriptor.
+The spcht builder tool enforces a mandatory uniqueness among names.
+Names can be any UTF-8 character, for the sake of your sanity, stick to ASCII.

 ### tag

 Per default all generated values that are not an URI are literals without any further designation. `tag` allows for deeper designations like language or string definitions for floats.
+There have been known problems with some triplestores like *Virtuoso*.

 ### comment*